Spectroscopic confirmation of a dust-obscured, metal-rich dwarf galaxy at z~5

+The flux of each nebular emission line was derived by fitting a Gaussian function to the spectrum, after removing the stellar continuum and taking the slit loss into account.
+The fit was performed simultaneously when the lines were blended.
+In particular, \ha/, \niia/, and \niib/ are severely blended, making their flux estimates highly covariant and impacting our results (see Appendix \ref{sec:lfmore}).
+We give all the details of the fit in Appendix \ref{sec:lfmore}, and we report the measured line fluxes in Table \ref{tab:lines}.

-From the \ha/ / \hb/ ratio (i.e. $5.42\pm0.85$), assuming a case-B recombination at $T = 1.5\times10^4\,K$ (i.e. $H_{\alpha} / H_{\beta}=2.86$) and a reddening law by \citet[][hereafter C00]{Calzetti2000}, we derived a dust extinction in the V-band of $A_{v,neb}=2.2_{-0.6}^{+0.5}$.
-The value is even larger if we consider the reddening law by \citet[][hereafter CF00]{CF00} with a slope of -0.7, resulting in $A_{v,neb}=3.4_{-0.9}^{+1.9}$, and remains above $A_{v,neb}=1$ even if we consider extremely steep dust extinction slopes (Appendix \ref{sec:slope}).
-The S/N of the $H_{\gamma} / H_{\beta}$ ratio is unfortunately too low to give significant results.
-We also considered the dust-corrected \ha/ flux, which is sensitive to the recent ($<10Myr$) star formation, to extract the SFR using the relation by \citet{Kennicutt1998}.
-We estimated a $\rm SFR=54\pm1\,M_{\odot}/yr$ and $\rm SFR=160\pm1\,M_{\odot}/yr$, when we consider the reddening law by \citetalias{Calzetti2000} and \citetalias{CF00}, respectively.
-Consistent SFR estimates are derived from the dust-corrected \hb/ and \hg/ lines.
+From the \ha/ / \hb/ ratio (i.e. $5.42\pm0.85$), assuming a case-B recombination at $T = 1.5\times10^4\,K$ (i.e. $H_{\alpha} / H_{\beta}=2.86$) and the \citet[][hereafter C00]{Calzetti2000} reddening law, we derived a dust extinction in the V band of $A_{v,neb}=2.2_{-0.6}^{+0.5}$.
+The value is even larger if we consider the \citet[][hereafter CF00]{CF00} reddening law with a slope of -0.7, which results in $A_{v,neb}=3.4_{-0.9}^{+0.7}$, and it remains above $A_{v,neb}=1$ even if we consider extremely steep dust extinction slopes (Appendix \ref{sec:slope}).
+The S/N of the $H_{\gamma} / H_{\beta}$ ratio is unfortunately too low to give significant results, and moreover, the $H_{\gamma}$ is blended with the $[\ion{O}{III}]4663\AA$ line.
+We also used the dust-corrected \ha/ flux, which is sensitive to recent star formation ($<10Myr$), to extract the star formation rate (SFR) using the relation from \citet{Kennicutt2012}.
+We estimate a $\rm SFR=41_{-17}^{+17}\,M_{\odot}/yr$ and $\rm SFR=114_{-64}^{+88}\,M_{\odot}/yr$ based on the \citetalias{Calzetti2000} and \citetalias{CF00} reddening laws, respectively.
+Consistent SFR estimates are derived from the dust-corrected \hb/ line.